Hark Rho KIM,

-Since its establishment in 1969 with the aim to develop nuclear-related academies and technology, the Korean Nuclear Society (KNS) has played a significant role in Korea's emergence to become the world's 6th nuclear powerhouse over the past forty years.
-With the lack of natural resources, nuclear energy has provided Korea a basis of economic growth by playing its sufficient role as an economical source of energy for the last thirty years.
+Since its establishment in 1969 with the aim to develop nuclear-related academies and technology, the Korean Nuclear Society (KNS) has played a significant role in Korea's emergence as the world's 5th largest nuclear powerhouse over the past fifty years.
+In a country lacking natural resources, nuclear energy has provided a basis for economic growth as a key economical source of electricity in Korea for the last forty years.

-Nuclear energy requires continuous technology exchange and R&D, as it is more technology intensive compared with other energy sources.
-Ever since nuclear energy was first introduced, we have strived to acquire new technology with a passion for academic research.
-Nowadays, the society consists of 4,300 members.
+As a technology-intensive source of energy, nuclear energy requires continuous technology exchange and R&D compared with other energy sources.
+Ever since nuclear energy was first introduced in Korea, KNS has strived to advance the nation´s nuclear technology with a passion for academic research.
+Nowadays, the society consists of over 4,900 members.

-The spring and fall academic conferences it holds has greatly contributed to achieving self reliance in nuclear technology by providing a forum for 1,200 participating members to exchange latest nuclear R&D technology and information.
-Furthermore, listing of the NET journal in SCIE has allowed us to step forward as an internationally-recognized academy.
+The annual spring and fall KNS conferences have greatly contributed to achieving self reliance in nuclear technology by providing a forum for the 1,200 participating members to exchange their latest nuclear R&D technologies and information.
+Furthermore, the listing of the NET journal in SCIE has allowed us to step forward as an internationally recognized institution.